Why are my lips so dry – How to care for dry, chapped lips

 Some oral acne medications can dehydrate lips

 Some medications can cause skin and lips to dry out and crack.
-People applying topical retinoids such as Tretinoin or Adapalene or taking oral Isotretinoin as part of their medical acne treatment sometimes experience dry and cracked lips as a side effect.
+Sometimes, dry lips can occur as a direct result of applying topical retinoids such as Tretinoin or Adapalene or taking oral Isotretinoin as part of their medical acne treatment.
+One of the common side effects of this is cracked and dry lips.

 Other medications and supplements that can trigger dry lips include vitamin A, lithium and chemotherapy drugs.